JeffreyWay/Laravel-4-Generators/readme.md

 		"way/generators": "2.*"
 	}

-> Please note that version 2 of this package removed support for a few generators, such as `generate:scaffold` and `generate:form`.
-If you'd like to continue using those, stick with version `1.1`.
+> Please note that version 2 of this package removed support for a couple of generators, such as `generate:form`.
+If you'd like to continue using them, stick with version `1.1`.

 Next, update Composer from the Terminal: